k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/11_get_available_data_versions.md

 <p>No</p>
 </td>
 <td style="width: 485.227px;" valign="top">
-<p>Populated with list of entities separated by a comma.
+<p>Populated with a list of entities separated by a comma.
 When populated, the API only brings data versions that contain the entities in the list.</p>
 </td>
 </tr>
 <tr>